Isabelle Desportes | Researcher

 Biography

-Past academic but also non-academic work stations have been the Universities of Amsterdam and Cape Town, the International Institute of Social Studies in The Hague, the International Federation of the Red Cross Red Crescent in Geneva and the Red Cross Red Crescent Climate Centre.
+Isabelle obtained her PhD at the International Institute of Social Studies, The Hague, in November 2020.
+Past academic but also non-academic work stations have been the Disaster Research Unit at the Freie Universität Berlin, the Universities of Amsterdam and Cape Town, the International Federation of the Red Cross Red Crescent in Geneva, the Red Cross Red Crescent Climate Centre in Addis Abeba and the United Nations Development Program in Bratislava.

 Researchtopic